Note

-MSBuild can take advantage of systems that have multiple processors, or multiple-core processors.
-A separate build process is created for each available processor.
-For example, if the system has four processors, then four build processes are created.
-MSBuild can process these builds simultaneously, and therefore overall build time is reduced.
-However, parallel building introduces some changes in how build processes occur.
-This topic discusses those changes.
+MSBuild can take full advantage of systems that have multiple processors or multiple-core processors by creating a separate build process for each processor.
+For example, if a system has four processors, MSBuild creates four build processes.

 Project-to-project references